boldflight/BibleConverter/test_EPUB/output/Job.md

 Will you commit your labor to it?
-[12] Can you count on it to bring in your grain, and gather the grain to your threshing floor? but are they the pinions and plumage of a stork?
+[12] Can you count on it to bring in your grain, and gather the grain to your threshing floor?

+[13] “The wings of the ostrich flap with joy, but are they the pinions and plumage of a stork?
 [14] For she leaves her eggs on the ground, and lets them be warmed on the soil.